amiviju/Sample-readme-files-for-the-projects/VDSS-README.md

 1. Add the parent environment name (used for vpc id to create flow log) to the depends on resource named **app-vpc-setup**
 1. In the AWS Subnet resource named priv_subnet, open the count attribute and set appropriate value.
-    _Example:_ Assume the no of subnet to be created is the no of availability zones and the variable az_count is specified in the input json.
+    _Example:_ Assume the no of subnet to be created is the no of availability zones and the variable az_count and priv_subnet_names is specified in the input json.
 Then count can be set as:

         "${var.az_count * length(split(",",var.priv_subnet_names))}"
-   here priv_subnet_names is the variable specified in input file to name the subnets.
+   here priv_subnet_names is the variable specified in input file to name(prefix) the subnets.

 1. In the Route table resource named priv_rtb, open the count attribute and set appropriate value.